Gavinzj/Clustering_Activation_Network_Code/README.md

 2) which_method_to_run,  <br/>
 3) parameters.  <br/>

-Note that based on the user input, the values of global variables like file_paths and data-dependent parameters will be modified by the program correspondingly.
+Note that based on the user input, the values of global variables like file_paths and parameters will be modified by the program correspondingly.
 In other words, a user does not need to modify the code by hand.

 ------------------------------------------------------------------------------------------------------------
 Sample Task-1.
 Do the clustering using method ANCO on data set lastfm_asia.